 wysinglogo

 Wysing was established in 1989 and completed a £1.7million capital development project in 2008.
-The centre has ten buildings including studios, live-work space, specialist new media facilities, a large gallery, education facilities and a 17th century farmhouse used as accommodation for residencies and retreats.
+The centre has ten buildings including studios, live-work space, a large gallery, educational facilities, a 17th century farmhouse used as accommodation for residencies and retreats.

 In 2010 Wysing was invited to join Plus Tate; one of only two of the twenty organisations in the network whose work is focused on process and production rather than on the presentation of extant works.